gjeunen/tombRaider/README.md

 ### 4.2 Sequence list

 The sequence file should be in the format of a .fasta file, either as a 2-line or multi line structure.
-The sequence file can be provided with the `--sequence-input` parameter.
+The sequence file can be provided with the `--sequence-input` parameter and is required for *tombRaider* to successfully execute.
 An updated sequence file, whereby artefacts are removed, can be written to an output file using the `--sequence-output` paramter.
 If the `--sequence-output` parameter is not provided, the following warning message will be printed in bold yellow in the Terminal window by *tombRaider*:

 ```{note}
 WARNING | --sequence-output not specified, not writing updated seq list to file...